 Field Description Nr Indicates an index number for the static NAT entry Туре Indicates the template used for the NAT entry.
 In case dynamic addresses are used to connect to the WAN side, e.g. for PPP connections where the AST570 receives a different IP address each time the connection is established, the AST570 allows to save the NAT settings in a template.
 That way you don't have to specify which of the AST570 ' IP addresses to use.
-Inside IP Indicates the IP address and port of the local PC to which traffic is to be redirected.
+Inside IP Inside port Indicates the IP address and port of the local PC to which traffic is to be redirected.
 Inside address The 'Inside address' field indicates both IP address and port as IP:PORT .
 Note : The inside port must only be specified for the TCP and UDP protocols.
 All other protocols do not need a port to be specified.

 Field Description Outside IP Indicates the IP address and port on which to perform NAT.
-Outside port Using 0 as IP address causes a template to be created, which Outside address addresses.
-The 'Outside address' field indicates both IP address and port as IP:PORT .
+Outside port Using 0 as IP address causes a template to be created, which will be valid for every one of AST570 ' NAT enabled IP addresses.
+Outside address The 'Outside address' field indicates both IP address and port as IP:PORT .
 Note : The outside port must only be specified for the TCP and UDP protocols.
 All other protocols do not need a port to be specified.
-Protocol Indicates the protocol of the traffic expected to be received on the inside IP:PORT.
+Protocol Indicates the protocol of the traffic expected to be received or the inside IP:PORT.
 State Indicates the state of the NAT entry.